apache/pulsar/site2/docs/getting-started-standalone.md

 #### Install other optional components

 > #### Tip
-> If you want to use bulitin connectors and tiered storage offloaders, you can install them according to the following instructions：
+> If you want to use builtin connectors and tiered storage offloaders, you can install them according to the following instructions：
 >
 > * [Install builtin connectors (optional)](#install-builtin-connectors-optional)
 > * [Install tiered storage offloaders (optional)](#install-tiered-storage-offloaders-optional)